-This is a prequel to The Ever Spirits and it’s due to come out December 2018.
+This is a sequel to The Ever Spirits (although it can also be read before The Ever Spirits) and it’s due to come out spring 2019.

 The vendor eyed me as if he knew a secret.

-Silver-haired like all Deminians, he hovered in the shrouded shadows of his stall, surrounded by brightly polished blades, feathered helms and slim gauntlets that glimmered on display.
+Silver-haired like all Deminians, he hovered in the shrouded shadows of his stall, flanked left and right by brightly polished blades, feathered helms and prettily worked gauntlets that glimmered on display.
 They hung from nails on the wooden walls around him, their metal winking like steel demons.
-On the counter between us lay leather gloves, metal bands, and curved daggers.
+On the counter between us lounged leather gloves, metal bands, and curved daggers.

 Their perfumes swirled around my senses, one woman exuding the sweet fragrance of cloves, another the tangy scent of apple pie; a man beyond her brought heavenly sugar and vanilla, and the man beyond him the fresh scents of basilica and thyme.